Hi! I’m teacher Nikki. You know? The teacher you’ve been looking for. The one who makes class…

 - A dictionary for English language learners

-- Write the word in google and find an article from a native English speaker
+- Google- find an article from a native English speaker

-When you use the word properly you will remember it and that will make it easier to speak.
+When you use the word properly you’ll remember it and that’ll make you speak like you were born in America.

 Step 3 – Practice Speaking the Words